AusDTO/dta-website/_posts/2018-02-01-new-strategy-for-cloud.md

 ### Agency-led transformation

-The needs and operating environments of agencies are different so it would be no use to outline one specific cloud solution.
+The needs and operating environments of agencies are different.
+It would be not be helpful to outline one specific cloud solution.
 Instead, we’ve introduced a number of principles for choosing a cloud model that can adapt to different circumstances, encourage take up, and improve efficiency and consistency across government services.

 ### Balancing security and opportunity